Downstate Receives Second Grant from State Stem Cell Program

 Oct 2, 2008

-Brooklyn, NY - SUNY Downstate Medical Center has been awarded a $120,000 grant to plan and develop a stem cell research group, the first step in a two-tiered process designed to create a multi-institution collaborative center.
+Brooklyn, NY - SUNY Downstate Health Sciences University has been awarded a $120,000 grant to plan and develop a stem cell research group, the first step in a two-tiered process designed to create a multi-institution collaborative center.
 SUNY Downstate identified SUNY Upstate Medical University in Syracuse and the University of Medicine and Dentistry of New Jersey (UMDNJ) – Robert Wood Johnson Medical Center as its partners in the venture.
 This is the second grant Downstate has received from NYSTEM, the New York State government’s multi-year stem cell research program.

 The ultimate facility will create educational and research opportunities for both established scientists and clinicians and for students.
 SUNY Downstate faculty members Olcay Batuman, MD, professor of medicine in the Division of Hematology and Oncology, as the principal investigator, and William Brunken, PhD, associate professor in the Department of Anatomy and Cell Biology and the Department of Ophthalmology, as co-principal investigator, originated the grant proposal.
 They will develop a comprehensive translational research program that investigates vascular stem cell pathology relating to bone marrow cancers and eye diseases.